Creating a report

 Search query from the Constituents tab

-Search query from the Reports module
+Search query from the Report builder

 Using a pre-built report template to create a report

 Pre-built reports provided with your account include constituent reports, fundraising reports, volunteering reports, and more.
 The Reports tab, located in the Home menu in your account, is a good place to start if there’s a report available there that you want to use.
-It's a good idea to become familiar with pre-built reports by type before building your report from scratch as this can save you time.
+It's a good idea to become familiar with pre-built reports by type before building your report from scratch as this could save you time.